eldraco/Sapito/README.md

 ## About Sapito

 Sapito is a multicast DNS (mDNS) sniffer and interpreter written in Python.
 Sapito sniffs packets from a pcap or interface and interprets the findings.
-This means that Sapito is able to understand the mDNS questions and answers, making sense of the messages.
-It can also identify certain devices, like finding MacOS computers and several type of iPads.
+This means that Sapito can understand the mDNS questions and answers, making sense of the messages.
+It can also identify certain devices, like finding MacOS computers and several types of iPads.
 The color-coded output helps to highlight important information.

-If you find a bug, please report it along with the output of the tool to eldraco@gmail.com.
+Please read the [SECURITY](SECURITY.md) guide on reporting a bug.
 If you have the pcap with the offending packets, it would be extremely useful if you send it along with the bug report.

 ![Default Options](https://github.com/eldraco/Sapito/blob/master/media/sapito-gif.gif?raw=true)